 While pear butter is made in much the same way as apple butter, it has a flavor all of its own.
 Rather than try to make a pear version of apple butter heavily spiced with cinnamon and cloves, why not play up the subtle flavor notes in pears with complementary flavors from whiskey and maple?

-For this recipe, just about any full flavored whisky will do.
-Aim for something middle shelf, not too cheap or you’ll add off flavors and not too fancy or it’ll be too smooth to come through against all the other flavors in the pear butter.
+For this recipe, just about any full flavored whiskey will do.
+Aim for something middle shelf, not too cheap or you’ll add off flavors and not too fancy or it’ll be too smooth to come through against all the other flavors of the pear butter.
 For this version, I used wild turkey because it’s strong but completely drinkable.
 If you have a favorite with a good dominant flavor profile, go right ahead.

 Without question, this recipe requires grade B maple syrup.
-Under the new rating scheme it’s called “Grade A Dark Robust Taste” which is code for it has the most concentrated maple-y flavor.
-Lighter syrups are sweet, but the full maple flavor wont come through.
+Under the new rating scheme, it’s called “Grade A Dark Robust Taste” which is code for it has the most concentrated maple-y flavor.
+Lighter syrups are sweet, but the full maple flavor won’t come through.